pgbouncer/pgbouncer/doc/config.md

 By default, PgBouncer reuses server connections in LIFO (last-in, first-out) manner, so that few connections get the most load.
 This gives best performance if you have a single server serving a database.
-But if there is TCP round-robin behind a database IP address, then it is better if PgBouncer also uses connections in that manner, thus achieving uniform load.
+But if there is a round-robin system behind a database address (TCP, DNS, or host list), then it is better if PgBouncer also uses connections in that manner, thus achieving uniform load.

 Default: 0